lkell/skills-assessment-data-engineer/README.md

 ### a.
 For each month, which agency region is Carmen Sandiego most likely to be found?

-The data table from *monthly_top_agency_regions* shows that Carmen Sandiego is most likely to be found in Kolkata or New York, depending on the month:
+The data from the **monthly_top_agency_regions** shows that Carmen Sandiego is most likely to be found in Kolkata or New York, depending on the month:

 |month_sighted|city_agent|times_observed|round|
 |-------------|----------|--------------|-----|